rsaavedraf/fxp/README.md

 will get triggered stopping the program immediately, showing the function call that was being tested right then.

-Up to now I have run and tested it successfully on a couple of CPUs listed below, using gcc v11.3.0 both without and with some -O options:
+Up to now I have run and tested it successfully (zero warnings) on a couple of CPUs listed below, using gcc v11.3.0 both without and with some -O options:

 [Little Endian](https://en.wikipedia.org/wiki/Endianness) CPUs: